 Later Life and Death:

 Franz Boas oversaw the Columbia Anthropology Department for more than four decades.
-Boas died on 21 December, 1942.
+He retired from the University in 1936, becoming emeritus in residence.
+Boas died on 21 December, 1942 after suffering a stroke.
 He was 84 years old.